Horbenkodev/hugo-blog/content/posts/how-to-collaborate-efficiently-with-your-outsourced-software-team/index.md

 ---
-title: How to Collaborate Efficiently With Your Outsourced Software Team
+ceoTitle: How to Collaborate Efficiently With Your Outsourced Software Team
+title: 5 Ways IT Project Owners Can Collaborate More Efficiently With Their Outsourced Software Teams
+breadcrumbs: Outsourced Software Development Team Management
+slug: how-to-collaborate-efficiently-with-your-outsourced-software-team
+draft: false
-publishDate: '2018-05-22T00:00:00Z'
+publishDate: 2018-05-22T00:00:00Z
-authors:
-- andrew-carroll
+image: software-team.jpg
+og_image: software-team.jpg
 description: Software development is a complex process.
 The success of the whole IT project depends on the efforts of each team member and, of course, the mutual understanding of the team members and clients.
 This connection is difficult to ensure particularly when your software team is located in different parts of the world.
-image: software-team.jpg
-og_image: software-team.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - business-analysis-team
 categories:
   - business
+industries: []
 ---
 Software development is a complex process.
 The success of the whole IT project depends on the efforts of each team member and, of course, the mutual understanding of the team members and clients.
 This connection is difficult to ensure particularly when your software team is located in different parts of the world.